cabforum/servercert/docs/BR.md

 ### 4.9.9 On-line revocation/status checking availability

+The CA MAY support on-line revocation status checking using OCSP.

+If the CA supports OCSP, the following requirements SHALL apply:

-OCSP responses MUST conform to RFC6960 and/or RFC5019.
-OCSP responses MUST either:
+OCSP responses MUST conform to RFC6960 and/or RFC5019; and MUST either:
 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

 In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements

+The CA MAY support on-line revocation status checking using OCSP.

+If the CA supports OCSP, the following requirements SHALL apply:

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.